carbonblack/traefik/docs/configuration/backends/docker.md

     More details in this [example](/user-guide/docker-and-lets-encrypt/#labels).

 !!! warning
-    When running inside a container, Træfik will need network access through:
+    When running inside a container, Traefik will need network access through:

     `docker network connect <network> <traefik-container>`

 ## usebindportip

-The default behavior of Træfik is to route requests to the IP/Port of the matching container.
+The default behavior of Traefik is to route requests to the IP/Port of the matching container.
-When setting `usebindportip` to true, you tell Træfik to use the IP/Port attached to the container's binding instead of the inner network IP/Port.
+When setting `usebindportip` to true, you tell Traefik to use the IP/Port attached to the container's binding instead of the inner network IP/Port.

-When used in conjunction with the `traefik.port` label (that tells Træfik to route requests to a specific port), Træfik tries to find a binding with `traefik.port` port to select the container.
-If it can't find such a binding, Træfik falls back on the internal network IP of the container, but still uses the `traefik.port` that is set in the label.
+When used in conjunction with the `traefik.port` label (that tells Traefik to route requests to a specific port), Traefik tries to find a binding with `traefik.port` port to select the container.
+If it can't find such a binding, Traefik falls back on the internal network IP of the container, but still uses the `traefik.port` that is set in the label.

 Below is a recap of the behavior of `usebindportip` in different situations.